varigence/docs/bimlflex/metadata-databases/bimlflex-database.md

 ### Snapshots

 All metadata for a version can be stored through the snapshot feature and saved for later recall when needed.

-## Setting Up the BimlFlex Database
+## Maintaining the BimlFlex Database

-See this guide for information regarding how to [setup the BimlFlex metadata database](../setup/metadata-database-install.md).
+The BimlFlex database contain important metadata for the automation solution.
+It is important that the database is maintained and backed up.